As pandemic worsens, most US states resist restrictions

 Governors in other hot spots, including Texas, have expressed similar sentiments, while other states are loosening restrictions even as the U.S. death toll closes in on 380,000 and cases top 22.7 million.
 Deaths nationwide are running at more than 3,200 a day on average.

-Minnesota allowed in-person dining to resume this week, and Michigan is set to do the same Friday.
-Nevada’s rules are set to expire Friday.
+Minnesota allowed in-person dining to resume this week, Michigan is set to do the same, and some bars and restaurants in the Kansas City area are extending their hours.
+Nevada, meanwhile, is extending restrictions on restaurants that were set to expire Friday.

+In Kansas, the state’s largest school district with 47,000 students plans to resume in-person learning.

+In Idaho, where many lawmakers refuse to wear masks in the statehouse, a federal judge on Tuesday said he won’t order stricter coronavirus precautions while a lawsuit moves forward from two legislators concerned about being exposed.

 Other Americans have ignored the rules as well.
 U.S. tourists flocked to Mexico’s Caribbean coast over Christmas and New Year’s, while thousands of University of Alabama football fans crowded into bars Monday night to celebrate the school’s national championship.

-About 9 million Americans have received their first shot of the vaccine, according to the Centers for the Disease Control and Prevention, a slow rollout for a campaign that will have to inoculate perhaps 85% percent of the population, or over a quarter-million people, to conquer the outbreak.
+More than 9.3 million Americans have received their first shot of the vaccine, according to the Centers for Disease Control and Prevention, a slow rollout for a campaign that will have to inoculate perhaps 85% percent of the population, or close to 300 million people, to conquer the outbreak.

 The Trump administration also asked states to immediately start vaccinating other groups lower down the priority scale, including the estimated 54 million Americans 65 and older, as well as younger people with certain health problems.
 Several states had already begun offering shots to senior citizens over the past few days.